menu

 After you publish your blog post in WordPress, it will display at the URL you set (you can choose the slug yourself, which is the part that comes after .com, .org, etc) with the design from your Showit blog pages.

 TIP: Want to notify Google that you have a new blog post to crawl?
-You can submit the URL for the post to your Google Search Console account!
+You can submit the URL for the post to your Google Search Console account.

-If putting substance behind your marketing strategy is your goal, then really f*cking good website copy is what you need (and I’d love to be the one to write it for you).
+If putting substance behind your marketing strategy is your goal, then highly relatable conversion copy is what you need (and I’d love to be the one to write it for you).